Criminal and Disciplinary Action

 Please see Getting Help for sources of assistance for victims when moving through the prosecution process.

-Enforcement of Protective Orders: If you have obtained a protective order from the court system, contact the Title IX Coordinator.
-The Title IX Coordinator will disseminate the protective order to CS&S and will arrange for necessary supportive measures to allow the beneficiary of the protective order access to class, work, housing and transportation.
-Although CS&S will be made aware of the protective order, neither CS&S nor the university can enforce the protective order.
+- Enforcement of Protective Orders: If you have obtained a protective order from the court system, contact the Title IX coordinator.
+The Title IX coordinator will disseminate the protective order to Campus Safety & Security and will arrange for necessary supportive measures to allow the beneficiary of the protective order access to class, work, housing and transportation.
+Although Campus Safety & Security will be made aware of the protective order, neither Campus Safety & Security nor the university can enforce the protective order.

 - University Disciplinary Action: If you choose to report the matter to the university, the incident should be reported to Campus Safety & Security.
 Please see Getting Help for contacting Campus Safety & Security.